Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 B. If we merge these vectors together into super_vector by concatenating them together, what is the class of super\_vector?
 Why do you think this happened?

+C. How would you force super\_vector into a numeric sub-class (write the line of code)?
+What happens (copy the output and write a sentence explanation)?

 -----

 ## QUESTION 3 (5 pts)
- - Students will become familiar with a few basic R objects - data frames
+:white_check_mark: Students will become familiar with a few basic R objects - data frames
- - Students will execute a few basic R functions
+:white_check_mark: Students will execute a few basic R functions

 Heather has written some code to create a data frame with columns for "languages", "greetings", and "partings".
 Each line of her code except the last line has a bug, or error.
 Can you de-bug Heather's code?
 Re-write it so the final answer looks like so: